wwuoti/blog/src/posts/blog/linux-monitor-overclock.md

 to disable the driver comparing your resolution against the allowed ones in the EDID.

 You'll also need to disable some other options, such as maximum pixel clock.
-You can see in the cu

 TODO: explain HorizSync and VertRefresh!

 In the `device` section, ensure you have this: